jeffsf/openwrt-ea8300/README.md

 ## Current Status

-<span style="font-size:larger;">***Experimental -- Booting initramfs from memory using U-Boot***</span>
+<span style="font-size:larger;">***Experimental -- Requires U-Boot Environment Changes***</span>

 ### Mainly Operational

-* Kernel -- boots and runs SMP from memory (initramfs)
+* Kernel
-* serial0 -- available, "console" output and login
+* serial0 and console
-* NAND -- read confirmed, write not tested
+* NAND
-* eth0, eth1 -- available, MAC addresses need work
+* eth0, eth1
-* Networking -- available, including SSH access
+* Networking -- switch re-configuration has challenges
+* Wireless
-* LEDs -- operational
+* LEDs
-* USB -- operational, but resets under heavy load
+* USB
+* sysupgrade -- some strangeness around next-boot partition
+* factory images -- can be loaded through OEM GUI; U-Boot envirinment changes still needed

 ### Limited Functionality

 * Switch -- available, re-configuration seems to fail
-* Wireless
-  * IPQ4019 x2, QCA9888 recognized
-  * Firmware download seems to work ("classic" and "CT" ath10k)
-    * Automated extraction of config data from 0:ART has "timing" issue
-    	* Seems to happen *after* drivers load
-    	* Manual inclusion of the three config files required for memory-based boot
-  * No AP beacons seen, monitor functionality not yet examined
+* Easy install -- still requires serial access to

-  * *Note: The second 5 GHz radio, QCA9888 on PCI 0000:01:00.0, is limited to ch.
+*Note: The second 5 GHz radio, QCA9888 on PCI 0000:01:00.0, is limited to ch.
 100 (5.5 GHz) and above by the ART data and the data in the OEM firmware's cal data.
 This is perhaps due to RF design optimization and/or interoperation with 2.4 GHz, such as the two, shared antennas.*

 ### Not Functional or Not Seen

 * serial1 -- not seen (OEM appears as `ttyQHS0`, different than serial0)
 * Bluetooth -- not seen, though no Bluetooth drivers in build

-### Untested

-* Flashing of image to NAND
-* ROM/overlay images (only initramfs tested at this time)

 ## Reference Data in ./ea8300